ralna/RALFit/libRALFit/README.md

 Prior to building an accelerated version of RALFit, install compiler and libraries.
 Refer here to install and load AMD AOCC compilers and here to install and configure AOCL BLAS and LAPACK.

-Make sure the correct compiler version is avaible on the path:
+Make sure the correct compiler version is available on the path:
 ```{terminal}
 $ clang --version
 AMD clang version 17.0.6 (CLANG: AOCC_5.1.0)